 ‘In This Place’ looks at family and home, connections and place, touching on issues of social and personal inertia.

 Over 20 years after her first project, Family (1994), Margaret Mitchell returned to photograph her sister’s three children—Steven, Kellie and Chick—and update the story of where their lives have taken them in adulthood.
 The resulting work traces the narrative of their present-day lives and that of their own children.
-In the intervening years, their mother has died, and all the children from the earlier project have moved from one estate poised to undergo urban regeneration to another, where they live in pockets yet to be touched by redevelopment.
+In the intervening years, their mother has died, and all the children from the earlier project have moved from one estate in Stirling poised to undergo urban regeneration to another, where they live in pockets yet to be touched by redevelopment.

 ‘In This Place’ raises questions about choice—do we have choices in life, or are some predetermined and made for us?